 And here’s how they looked after using the New Toscana painting technique.
 Toscana comes from the word Tuscany.
 They really do look like antique mirrors from Italy!

 I wish you could come to my house and see these mirrors in real life.
-You would see all the intricacies in their color… all the subtle tones… the way they look gently warn from age.
+You would see all the intricacies in their color… all the subtle tones… the way they look gently worn from age.
 All done with paints and a few other products.

-This trio are hung in my foyer next to a dish closet near my dining room.
+This trio is hung in my foyer next to a dish closet near my dining room.
 The wall looks bare without anything on it and for years I’ve had pictures and baskets and other things hanging there but never liked any of them.
 But now… I love those mirrors!

 And here’s the best part… YOU can make these too!
 Even if this is your first attempt at painting!
 You can create a beautiful medallion mirror!
 I’ll show you how…